albertwidi/go-project-example/README.md

 ## The Project

+This project is about implementing business logic/flow into the Go program for various usecases.

 Project theme: `Property`

-This project is about implementing business logic/flow into your Go program.
-From registering a new user into the system, uploading content to the system and use the content itself.

 Items covered in this project: